Teknofest: 2019

 The festival was held on September 17-22, 2019 at Istanbul Atatürk International Airport.
 During the Teknofest, 17373 teams participated in the competitions.
 The total participation in the festival was recorded as 1 million 750 thousand people with competitors and visitors.
 Turkey's first flying car prototype "Cezeri" was exhibited for the first time.
 Russian Sukhoi Su-35 fighter jet taxi and Medium-haul passenger plane MC-21 were also shown at the festival.
-Oher showcased jets were the multi-purpose fighter jet Su-35, Su-57 fighter jet, the latest generation Russian stealth aircraft, and the multipurpose amphibious Beriev Be-200.
+Other showcased jets were the multi-purpose fighter jet Su-35, Su-57 fighter jet, the latest generation Russian stealth aircraft, and the multipurpose amphibious Beriev Be-200.
 Unlike 2018, many new events were organized this year thanks to the festival’s huge success such as Flying Car Design Competition, Mini Jet Radial Compressor Design Competition, Turbo Fan Engine Design Competition, robotic competitions, Istanbul International Debate Fair, and TÜBİTAK University Students Research Project Competitions.